ftjuh/I2Cwrapper/README.md

 * (optional, only tested for Linux) Open a completely **new instance** of the Arduino environment from your start menu.
 That way, you can connect target and controller devices at the same time without the need to change USB ports for uploading and serial output.
 * Depending on the module(s) you selected, load **one of the examples** from the example folder and upload it to your controller device.
 Use `Pin_control.ino` for a first test with the `PinI2C` module.
 * **Configure and upload** the example sketch or your own controller sketch to another Arduino-like (controller).
-* **Connect the I2C bus** of both devices.
+* **Connect the I2C bus** of both devices (including GND).
 Don't forget  I2C pullups and, and if needed, level-shifters.
-Also connect GND <-> GND to power one board from the other, if needed.
+Also, connect V+ <-> V+ to power one board from the other, if needed.
 * **Run** the controller sketch.

 Have a look at the [examples](https://github.com/ftjuh/AccelStepperI2C/tree/controller/examples) for details.